sqreen/tor-test/README.md

     * `err` is an `Error` or `null`
     * `result` is a boolean.
 It will equal `true` is `addr` is the address of a Tor exit node

+### refreshStoreOlderThan(days, callback):

+This method set the maximum days elapsed before an automatic reload of the Tor node exit node list.
+* `days`: a number representing the maximum of days before an automatic reload of the Tor exit node node list.
+* `callback`: a function which signature is `function (err)` where `err` is an `Error` or `null`.

 ## Cookbook